The structural method for Ordinary Differential Equations: Linear stability

-Hence $\chi=\widetilde \chi$, and the amplification functions $\chi_R$ do not depend on the choice of the kernel basis.
-In particular, the stability condition $|\chi_R(z)|\leqslant 1$ of the approximation at time $t_{n+R}$ is independent of the choice of the structural equations. \end{proof}
+As a result, all amplification functions $\chi_r$, $r\bint{1,R}$, are independent of the kernel basis chosen.
+Consequently, the stability condition $|\chi_R(z)|\leqslant 1$ for the approximation at time $t_{n+R}$ is unaffected by the choice of basis. \end{proof}

-In order to study the stability, we determine a new expression of the amplification function. \begin{prop} The amplification coefficient for time $t_{n+R}$ is given by
+To assess stability, we propose a new expression for the amplification function.